karkisa/special-train/README.md

 git clone https://github.com/karkisa/special-train.git
 ```
 ### Create Environment
-Let's create an environment "Whael_Morph" (You are free to use any other name for your environment)
+Let's create an environment "Whale_Morph" (You are free to use any other name for your environment)

 ```
 conda create --name Whale_Morph python=3.8